Industry News

 Link Copied!

-Let’s start the year off right.
-Here we’ll discuss some things you can resolve to move money into and out of your contracting business faster.
+Here we’ll discuss some things you can resolve to move money into and out of your contracting business faster to make the most of your construction payment management habits.

-You can’t always control when you get paid for your work.
-However, you can resolve to create contracts that work best for your business.
-Protect your cash flow by signing contracts that require you to pay and get paid at the best possible times during the job.
-Include milestone payments at intervals that will facilitate cash flow to allow for the project’s continuation.
+You can’t always control when you get paid for your work on your construction project.
+However, you can resolve to create payment terms in your construction contract that work best for your business.
+Protect your cash flow by signing construction contracts that require you to pay and get paid at the best possible times during the job.
+Include progress payments at intervals that will facilitate cash flow to allow for the project’s continuation before collecting the final payment.

-If your projects include time-based payments, make them work strategically for your accounting patterns.
-Create a schedule based on maintaining enough residual cash in your account to pay for supplies, labor, and unexpected costs.
+If your projects include progress payments, make them work strategically for your accounting patterns.
+Create a progress payment schedule based on maintaining enough residual cash in your account to pay for supplies, labor, and unexpected costs.

-Create payment schedules for your workforce, subcontractors, and suppliers that coincide with payment due dates from your clients to balance your accounts throughout the project’s lifecycle.
+Create payment schedules for your workforce, subcontractors, and suppliers that coincide with payment due dates from your clients to balance your accounts throughout the project’s lifecycle and avoid negative cash flow.

 2. Send preliminary notices

-Make a resolution to communicate better, including sending preliminary notices when you start work on a project.
-Clearer wording in construction documents and more explicit expectations between project stakeholders will help avoid many problems in your projects.
+Make an effort to communicate better, including sending preliminary notices when you start work on a construction project.
+Clearer wording in construction documents and clear expectations between the project manager, business owners and other stakeholders will help avoid many problems in your construction projects.

 A preliminary notice, also called a notice to owner or notice of furnishing, notifies an owner or general contractor of work a contractor is doing on a project and any payment due dates that apply.

-While some subcontractors find sending preliminary notices a touch of overkill, they open clear lines of communication and clear up confusion about the status of the work, and could facilitate faster payment.
+While some subcontractors find sending preliminary notices a touch of overkill, they open clear lines of communication and clear up confusion about the status of work on a construction project, the construction payment schedule and could facilitate faster payment.

 3. Make proper use of lien waivers